Repost from 2015. Edited, rewritten, and corrected.

 Evangelicals value those who are successful, those who do great exploits for God.
 Go to a Christian bookstore and see how many books focus on success.
 Most church members don’t want to hear about their pastor’s failures.
 No one wants to hear their pastor confess that he looked at porn on Saturday night, drank two too many beers, or had a bitter fight with his wife.
 They want a man who is a pillar of virtue and righteousness, a man who is a shining example of what a successful Christian should be.

-Evangelical church members wrongly believe that because their pastor went to a Bible college or a seminary, he is uniquely qualified to answer their questions.
-Rarely do they ask what the pastor studied in school.
-Members go to the pastor for counseling, not thinking for a moment about whether he is qualified to counsel them.
-Just because a man is a pastor doesn’t mean he is qualified to counsel people having mental health issues or sexual problems.
+Evangelical church members wrongly believe that because their pastors went to Bible college or a seminary, they are uniquely qualified to answer their questions.
+Rarely do they ask what their pastors studied in school.
+Members go to their pastors for counseling, not thinking for a moment about whether they are qualified to counsel them.
+Just because some men are pastors doesn’t mean they are qualified to counsel people having mental health issues or sexual problems.
 In fact, the average Evangelical pastor doesn’t even have a thorough education on the Bible.
-Go take a look at a Christian college/seminary catalog and see what classes a prospective pastor takes.
+Let THAT sink in for a moment.
+Go take a look at a Christian college/seminary catalog and see what classes prospective pastors take.
 You will be shocked at how little they study the Bible before they graduate.
-Yet, when they start pastoring a church they are expected to KNOW what the Bible says and be able to answer EVERY question a church member might have.
+Yet, when they start pastoring churches, they are expected to KNOW what the Bible says and be able to answer EVERY question church members might have.

 So it is with pastors and questions.
 They want to be perceived as knowing everything.
 Older pastors become expert question-answer game players, often giving shallow, bullshit answers to any question they don’t have an answer for.
-Sometimes, pastors deflect hard questions by appealing to faith or saying God’s ways are not our ways.
-Most often though, Evangelical pastors are ready and willing to answer what questions come their way.
+Sometimes pastors deflect hard questions by appealing to faith or saying God’s ways are not our ways.
+Most often though, Evangelical pastors are ready and willing to answer what questions come their way, even if they have little knowledge on that particular subject.

 I am not saying that Evangelical pastors are not experts or knowledgeable about some things.
 They may be, but my challenge is to the breadth of their expertise and knowledge.
 Rather than worrying about perception, pastors would better serve their congregations by saying I don’t know or referring them to experts who do.

 Granted, many Evangelical church members are lazy and can’t be bothered with searching things out for themselves.
-They view the pastor as a divine Google, ready to spit out the correct answer to any search input.
+They view their pastors as a divine Google, ready to spit out the correct answer to any search input.
+No need to think.
+Just listen to Pastor Billy Bob, and all will be well.